How can you optimize your content to be cited by AI?

 • Action: A bulleted list or clear procedure explaining how to apply the information.

-The hierarchy of titles as breadcrumb trails
+The hierarchy of titles as a breadcrumb trail

-The drivers of E-E-A-T credibility
+E-E-A-T credibility levers

 The leading academic study on Generative Engine Optimization (Aggarwal et al., 2024) highlights a key factor: adding citations from reliable sources within your article dramatically increases your chances of being picked up by AI.